Peacebuilding & Nonviolence

 We believe in making an active choice for nonviolence as an alternative to both war and passivity.
 We recognise the repeated failure of warfare to achieve even its stated aims and the harm that miltiarism causes to democracy, equality, human co-operation and the global environment.

 But we are concerned with more than simply the rejection of war.
 We are committed to actively resisting war and other injustices and promoting alternative forms of conflict resolution.
 These vary from the long and difficult business of international peacebuilding to the nonviolent overthrow of unjust structures.
+We make the links between issues of peace, power, poverty and climate change.

 As the PPU's founder Dick Sheppard said in the 1930s, "The renunciation and elimination of war is but the first step in the construction of peace, and the construction of peace but one step in the creation of a wiser, saner and more human social order."